BiggestLittleFC/biggestlittlefc.github.io/hospitality-floor.md

 <div class="one-full bg-one">
 <div class="page-wrapper">

+## Location

+The Hospitality floor is located on floor 1.
+To find it, go to the 1st floor elevator lobby for elevators 2-7, then turn around.
+You'll see a hall that leads to the 1st floor hotel rooms. **No elevators!**

 ## Room Parties

 While room parties are not a common thing amongst furry conventions, it's growing in popularity in various areas.
 It is an idea that started by fans for fans - an opportunity to celebrate the fandom or organization of your choice, right in your hotel room.